Utshaw/Linux-Command-Line/README.md

 ### bash script file
 - Note: bash scripts can be used for scheduling
 1. name the file as script.sh
-2. the first line will be #!/bin/bash (Shebang line)
+2. the first line will be #!/bin/bash (Shebang line); the rest of the script will be interpreted by bash script
 3. chmod +x script.sh
 4. In order to run the script from anywhere we need to add the path to $PATH environment variable
 5. In the end of the ~/.bashrc file add this line: `PATH="$PATH:$HOME/bin"`
 6. The above line will cause all of the files in `$HOME/bin` location to be avialable from terminal

+## read
+- It is a bash shell built-in

 ### scheduling scripts
 #### cron